 - 1 tablespoon organic palm oil

 - 2 tablespoons extra virgin olive oil

-- 2 cups diced red potatoes (keep the skins on for fiber)
+- 2 cups diced red potatoes, skin on

 - 2 1/2 cups finely chopped fennel (about 3 bulbs)

 - 1 teaspoon dried thyme

 - Unrefined sea salt, to taste

 - 1/8 – 1/4 teaspoon cayenne pepper

 - 2 cups crisp white wine, such as Sauvignon Blanc

 - 1 – 28 oz whole peeled San Marzano tomatoes